Tim Anderson Player Props: White Sox vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.12 team ERA that ranks 13th across all MLB pitching staffs.
+- The Cubs have the 13th-ranked team ERA across all league pitching staffs (4.11).

-- The Cubs give up the fourth-fewest home runs in baseball (106 total, 1.1 per game).
+- Cubs pitchers combine to surrender 106 home runs (1.1 per game), the fourth-fewest in the league.

-- His most recent appearance came on Thursday against the Washington Nationals, when the right-hander went six innings, surrendering one earned run while allowing five hits.
+- His most recent time out was on Friday against the St. Louis Cardinals, when the righty threw 3 2/3 innings, surrendering four earned runs while giving up seven hits.

-- In 11 games this season, the 33-year-old has a 3.52 ERA and 5.9 strikeouts per nine innings, while giving up a batting average of .241 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.